revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---

-19. Which of the following is an assignment operator?
+19.Which of the following is an assignment operator?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)

 a) =

 b) ==

 c) is

 d) !=

 <details><summary> <b>Show Answer</b> </summary>

 option a) =